 1. Your AC Isn’t Cooling Your Home

+Is your AC not cooling your home?
 There are few things that are more exasperating than coming home on a sweltering hot summer day, only to find out that it’s just as stifling inside.

 Ordinarily, an air conditioner works by absorbing the warm air from your home, taking away its moisture, and condensing it.
 After this process is completed, the AC will emit cool air from your air vents.
 But not all air conditioners are created equal.
 In order to have a system that will efficiently do this, you’ll need an AC with a specific amount of BTUs.